0xtal4/buffer-overflow-exercises/README.md

 </br>So, in order to execute our shellcode we will:
  1. fill the buffer with nop operations (this process is called nop-slide).
  2. write our shell code
+ 3. pad the rest of the buffer + ebp
- 3. overwrite the return address to the stack address (where our payload is located).  </br>
+ 4. overwrite the return address to the stack address (where our payload is located).  </br>
 ```python
 #!/usr/bin/python
 nopsled = '\x90'*60